bbkx226/AlphaGoSpirit/README.md

 # Opac1ty
-## By Team AlphaGo Spirit
+By Team AlphaGoSpirit
 This is a decentralized finance (DeFi) crypto wallet web application that allows users to securely store, manage and transact their cryptocurrency assets.
 The app is built on a decentralized blockchain network, which means that users have full control over their funds without the need for intermediaries like banks or financial institutions.

 ## Features
 - Create and manage multiple cryptocurrency wallets
 - Send and receive cryptocurrencies to and from any address
 - View transaction history and track balances
-- Easily swap one cryptocurrency for another using built-in decentralized exchanges
-- Access to decentralized finance (DeFi) protocols for earning interest, borrowing, and lending cryptocurrencies
 - Trustless registration
-- QR Code walk-in payment
+- QR Code walk-in payment (returns the address of the recipient)

 ## Technologies Used
 - React.js for the front-end